This chapter is a detailed part of Chapter 25 Edo Period History (江戸時代歴史). Please read Chapter 25 before reading this section.

 Finally, Ieyasu led his army to Osaka, and in November 1614, began a campaign to siege the Osaka Castle (the Winter Campaign).
 It is said that the Toyotomi side had 100,000 soldiers, but some of them were just mercenaries.
 However, Osaka Castle was built almost like a fortress itself, very hard to attack.
 The Tokugawa army attacked hard and fired cannon every day, but they realized that the castle was so solid that it was a waste of time to continue.

 Eventually, both sides went to a peace negotiation.
 They agreed on several items of the treaty.
 One of them was to fill the outer moat of the Osaka Castle.
 But the Tokugawa side filled both the outer and the inner moats.
 That made the Toyotomi side angry, and they became suspicious that the Tokugawa might not keep the agreement.

 Another agreement was the disarmament of the Toyotomi clan.
 Yet the Toyotomi side kept having their soldiers inside the castle.
-Tokugawa gave the last ultimatum to Toyotomi’s side to dismiss all soldiers from the castle or for them to move out from the castle.
+Tokugawa gave the last ultimatum to Toyotomi’s side to dismiss all soldiers from the castle or move out from the castle.
 Yodo-gimi refused both.